This article was updated on July 7th, 2023

 Bilateral trade between India and the UAE amounts to around $53 billion.
 UAE is India’s third largest trading partner; India is the largest trading partner for the UAE.
 Therefore, the impact of 5% VAT and any slight incremental increases should not affect the strong ties and will continue to see India’s top investors and entrepreneurs starting a business in Dubai.

 The Goods and Service tax in Australia is a Value Added Tax of 10% on most Goods and Service sales.
-There are some exceptions such as: certain food, healthcare and housing items.
+There are some exceptions such as: certain food, healthcare, and housing items.
 GST is levied on most transactions in the production process and in many cases refunded to all parties in the chain of production other than the final consumer.
-(Creation comment: Australia did not mess around, choosing to implement a starting rate of 10%.
-It should be noted however that this did streamline taxation as various sales taxes were removed).

 All Australian businesses whose turnover is above the minimum threshold (currently at $75,000 per annum) are required to register for GST.
 Those businesses whose turnover is below the threshold may also register if they wish to.

-UAE is Australia’s 15th largest trading partner and largest export destination in the Middle East.
+UAE is Australia’s fifteenth largest trading partner and largest export destination in the Middle East.
 The UAE is a major hub for Australian firms looking to do business in the Middle East and North Africa.
-We expect Australian companies will continue to look to the UAE and have a business setup in Dubai regardless of the 5% VAT in the UAE.
+We expect Australian companies will continue to look to the UAE and have an Australian business setup in Dubai regardless of the 5% VAT in the UAE.

 Canada has a mix of Federal and Provincial VAT (Sales Tax Systems).
 Generally, the federal Goods and Services tax (GST) applies to taxable Goods and Services supplied in Canada.
 The Harmonized Sales Tax (HST) is merged federal/provincial Sales Tax that includes a 5% federal component and provincial component that varies from 8% to 10%.
 HST applies in the provinces of Ontario, New Brunswick, Nova Scotia, Prince Edward Island and newfound land and Labrador.
 The province of Québec applies its own Value Added Tax (VAT), the Québec Sales Tax (QST).